MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-registration.md

 Optionally, you can use the Get-Content cmdlet to point to a file that contains your registration token.

-You will need your registration token and a unique token name.
+You need your registration token and a unique token name.

 1. Start PowerShell ISE as an administrator and navigate to the **Registration** folder in the **AzureStack-Tools-master** directory created when you downloaded the Azure Stack tools.
 Import the **RegisterWithAzure.psm1** module: